wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 - Vanilla fNPCMaxGunWobbleAngle is 15.
 A good starting value for this setting is 30, then it can be increased as needed to induce further inaccuracy.

 [Larger Packs - Spawn Multiplier](https://www.nexusmods.com/newvegas/mods/76061) - Makes NPCs/creatures spawning in larger numbers.
-- Use with caution if using other difficulty enhancing mods like New Blood.
+- Use with caution if using other difficulty enhancing mods like new blood.

 [More or Less Rads](https://www.nexusmods.com/newvegas/mods/84757) - User-configurable increase or decrease in the size and intensity of all ambient radiation in the game.